Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

     cl::Kernel shortestPath;
     shortestPath = cl::Kernel(program, "shortestPath_top", &fail);

-(2) Create CL::Buffers and decide which data needs to be tranfered to FPGA devices and back to host machine.
+(2) Create CL::Buffers and decide which data needs to be transferred to FPGA devices and back to host machine.

 .. code-block:: cpp